AgedLace/Bible-Study/docs/Studies/README.md

 ## Spirit-led Bible Studies
 ___

+NOTE - THIS SECTION IS STILL UNDER CONSTRUCTION - THANK YOU FOR YOUR PATIENCE!
+___

 This section contains example Spirit-led Bible Studies.

 Don't be surprised if the Holy Spirit does any of the following ...